What is Pearson BTEC Qualification?

 For a better career development opportunity, these courses are available in full-time as well as part-time, making way for those who are already in employment.
 The part-time programme, however, is available only in some schools, colleges and training centres.

-Pearson BTEC qualifications are available at various levels, starting from Entry Level Skills for working life, up to the professional qualifications at Level 7 (that is equivalent to postgraduate study).
+Pearson BTEC qualification are available at various levels, starting from Entry Level Skills for working life, up to the professional qualifications at Level 7 (that is equivalent to postgraduate study).

 Why Choose a Pearson BTEC Qualification?